Perena2ECED/ECE-2112-PA2/README.md

   ```

   # B. CUBES DIVISIBLE BY 4
   The problem asks to create the first 100 positive integers, cube each element, and reshape the result into a 10 x 10 matrix.
-Ensure that it displays the shape of C,
-  the array div_by_4, and the total number of selected elements, which is 50, and making the first and last element, 8 and 1 000 000, respectively.
+Ensure that it displays   the shape of C, the array div_by_4, and the total number of selected elements (50), and that the first and last elements are 8 and 1 000 000,          respectively.

+  * The functions were called using an arbitrary variable 'C' as it is asked by the problem.

+  * The `C = np.arange(1, 101)` is used as the problem requires the initialization of an ordered sequence of numbers.
+The `arange(0` is a function         that generates a one-dimensional array from the inclusive lower bound of 1 to its exclusive upper bound of 101.
+This function evaluates 100            consecutive integers from 1 to 100 and assigns them to the arbitrary variable C.
+    ```
+    C = np.arange(1, 101)
+    C

+    This evaluates to an array of values from 1 to 100.
+    ```

+  * The `C = C**3`